Your web browser is outdated and may be insecure

 Step one: try to resolve matters informally

-Your employer’s policy should outline the informal methods of dispute resolution available to you.
+Your employer’s policy should outline the informal methods of dispute resolution available to you, once you have raised the issue.
 One informal method of resolving a problem is mediation, where an impartial third party helps those in dispute to try to reach an agreement.
 Mediation has the advantage of enabling both parties to express how they feel about the issue and explore mutually agreed terms to make up the agreement.

 Mediation can be used at any stage during the process.
 ACAS have further guidance on this.